How to Build an Education Benefit That Attracts and Retains Talent

 - 4 out of 5 employees prefer more benefits over a pay raise

-- Vetted by outcomes: The academic landscape is constantly changing.
-Education and upskilling programs need to be continually vetted for learner outcomes, like program completion, retention, promotion, and earnings increases.
+The academic landscape is constantly changing.
+Education and skilling programs need to be continually vetted for learner outcomes, like program completion, retention, promotion, and earnings increases.
 When education programming is designed with outcomes in mind, workers have the opportunity to redefine career paths, take courses that help them gain skills for their current roles, and stack learnings towards a degree.

-- Learning marketplace for working adults: Working adults have different needs than the traditional college student, like flexible scheduling, an online focus, and wraparound support services.
-To attract diverse candidates, include programs focused on serving diverse populations, such as historically Black colleges and universities (HBCUs), military-friendly organizations, and Hispanic-serving institutions/
+Working adults have different needs than the traditional college student, like flexible scheduling, an online focus, and wraparound support services.
+To attract diverse candidates, include programs focused on serving diverse populations, such as historically Black colleges and universities (HBCUs), military-friendly organizations, and Hispanic-serving institutions.

 Beyond these fundamentals, some businesses are taking employer-sponsored education a step further and extending educational benefits to families of employees.
 Waste Management will pay for employees to earn bachelor’s and associate degrees, as well as a wide range of certificates.
 And beginning this year, Waste Management will also offer these scholarships to spouses and children of workers.